limbo666/DesktopFences/desktop_fences_simple_manual.md

 **Selections:**

-- **Single Click to Launch:** Enables single click on icons, otherwise double click is needed
+- **Single Click to Launch:** Enables single click on icons, otherwise double click is needed.
+Change requires program restart.

 - **Enable Snap Near Fences**: Automatically align fences to each other